drts01/notes/stackedit/edu/Code School.md

 # Introduction

 ## Why learn to code?
 Coding is a basic literacy in the digital age, and it is important to understand and be able to work with and understand the technology.
-Coding helps with communication, creativity, math,writing, and confidence.
+Coding helps with communication, creativity, math, writing, and confidence.

 > "Everybody in this country should learn how to program a computer, should learn a computer language, because it teaches you how to think. --Steve Jobs, https://www.businessinsider.com/the-best-quotes-from-the-lost-steve-jobs-interview-showing-this-weekend-2011-11